 - Strategic Communication

-Find out more about a creative portfolio pathway to applying to university.
+Find out more about portfolio entry.

-Get in touch with our Student Services team to chat through the options available to your Year 12 student.
+It’s not too late for your teen to explore their options into university, get in touch with our Student Services team to chat through the options available to your Year 12 student.